puzzle/jenkins-techlab/content/en/docs/07_parameters/_index.en.md

         }
     }
 }
+{{< / highlight >}}
 ```

 Helper methods like ``string`` or ``booleanParam`` are used to declare the parameter types.
-The corresponding documentation should soon be available here: <https://jenkins.io/doc/book/pipeline/syntax/#parameters>.
+The corresponding documentation is available here: <https://jenkins.io/doc/book/pipeline/syntax/#parameters>.

-There is an open issue for the parameter documentation: [INFRA-1053](https://issues.jenkins-ci.org/browse/INFRA-1053).
-In the meantime use the snippet generator like described in the next lab to see all available types.
+You can also use the snippet generator, like described in the next lab, to see all available types.

+### Use parameters

+Go to the newly created pipeline for the new branch on Jenkins master.

+The first stage of the pipeline has to be run successfully such that the parameter is configured in the job.
-**Note:** Use the "Build with Parameters" action on Jenkins master and change the greetings value.
+Then you can use the "Build with Parameters" action.

+Change the greetings value.
 The build log output will show the changed greeting.